Dear Friends and Colleagues,

 In the runup to the 2020 election, the RAC’s Every Voice, Every Vote: The Reform Movement’s 2020 Civic Engagement Campaign built on the long Jewish American commitment to democratic norms and institutions.
 The campaign trained cohorts of leaders, especially Reform clergy, about how to engage voters and how to talk to congregants about the election process and the post-Election Day period when the winners may not be immediately apparent.
 They forged partnerships with local and national groups to combat voter suppression and offered aid in voter registration and education.

 T’ruah’s election center provides text studies, divrei Torah, action steps, webinar recordings, and links to partner organizations intended to help rabbis, cantors, and the wider Jewish community learn and take action to protect voting rights and the integrity of the democratic process.
-Once all the votes are counted and the election results are certified, the election center will be repurposed as a democracy center, as democracy is an ongoing process that must be tended to year-round.

 Through TJEP’s new educator portal, educators can access a range of curated resources to support meaningful engagement around civic participation.
 To date, the resources draw from a diverse range of both secular and Jewish organizations speaking to the educational approach for preschool through high school.